Gas reserves, subsidies and tax cuts: EU's tools to combat energy price spike

 The EU's executive confirmed those national responses are allowed under the bloc's law, and mooted coordinated responses that would take longer to launch and address future price shocks.

-The Commission will "explore the potential benefits" of member states jointly buying strategic reserves of gas, it said.
+The Commission will "explore the possible benefits" of member states jointly buying strategic reserves of gas, it said.
 Countries' participation in such a scheme would be voluntary. read more

 Spain has led calls for the EU to launch joint gas purchasing, although other countries are wary of using lasting regulatory changes to tackle a short-term crisis.
 The Commission said gas prices are expected to stabilise at a lower level by April.